monk-after-90s/asyncUnittest/README.md

 #### assertTrue

 "assertTrue" is an assertion method, which asserts all its arguments true.
-You can find more assertion method in your editor hint.
+You can find more assertion methods in your editor hint.
 More will be implemented in the future.

 #### tearDown